top of page

 Duty to Train

-School districts have a duty to provide ongoing education and inservice which go beyond perfunctory treatment of sexual harassment and instead sensitize employees and students to problems of harassment.
+School districts have a duty to provide ongoing education and inservice which go beyond perfunctory treatment of sex-based harassment and instead sensitize employees and students to problems of harassment.
 The purpose of such a program is to educate and, where necessary, “clean up” past practices to transform the school culture.
 To accomplish this it is necessary to have students recognize the result and consequences of unhealthy sexual behaviors and attitudes.
-Students should know that they have a right to attend school in settings that are free from sexual harassment.
-They must know how to assess and respond to sexual harassment, including the procedure for filing a complaint.
+Students should know that they have a right to attend school in settings that are free from sex-based harassment.
+They must know how to assess and respond to sex discrimination and sex-based harassment, including the procedure for filing a complaint.

 Who do I Train?

-All staff, students and parents need to be trained on what sexual harassment is and how to make a report.
-Title IX Coordinators, investigators, decision-makers, and any person designated by a recipient to facilitate an informal resolution need
+All staff, students, and parents need to be trained on what sex discrimination and sex-based harassment is and how and where to make a report.
+Title IX Coordinators, investigators, decision-makers, and any person designated by a recipient to facilitate an informal resolution need additional training to ensure compliance with the Title IX regulations.

-Train every student in your district from preschool on up.
-Train all district personnel both certificated and classified, full and part time, and train parents and guardians.
-Notify parents well in advance and invite them to view any videos or curriculum materials.
-Educate them on the issues, including their children’s right to a safe, respectful school environment.
+Per the 2024 Title IX Final Rule, all district personnel both certificated and classified, full and part time, and third party, must be trained annually.
+It is best practice to provide awareness training to every student in your district from preschool on up.
+This awareness training can be extended to parents and guardians.
+When providing awareness training to students, notify parents well in advance and invite them to view any videos or curriculum materials prior.
+Educate parents and guardians on the issues, including their children’s right to a safe, respectful school environment, as well as how to report a complaint and to whom.

-Training materials and curricula are available for all grade levels.
-It is important to start at the earliest level.
-Behaviors including hitting, shoving, name calling, invasion of personal space and gender-based bullying have been identified as precursors to actionable sexual harassment and violence.
-Children must be sensitized to the hurtful nature of this behavior such that they not only act responsibly themselves but also know how to act when they observe or receive such treatment.
+Behaviors including hitting, shoving, name calling, invasion of personal space and gender-based bullying have been identified as precursors to actionable sex-based harassment and violence.
+Children must be sensitized to the hurtful nature of this behavior so that they not only act responsibly themselves but also know how to react when they observe or receive such treatment.

 How much Training is Sufficient?

-At the middle and high school level, we recommend devoting at least one assembly and two full class periods a year on the subject of sexual harassment and conducting ongoing campaigns that emphasize and reward respect and responsibility within the student community.
-A sexual harassment curriculum can be appropriately incorporated into a course of study in social sciences, sociology, psychology, human sexuality, vocational education, health education, family life, or other related subject areas.
+At the middle and high school level, we recommend devoting at least one assembly and two full class periods a year on the subject of sex discrimination and sex-based harassment and conducting ongoing campaigns that emphasize and reward respect and responsibility within the student community.
+A sex discrimination and sex-based harassment curriculum can be appropriately incorporated into a course of study in social sciences, sociology, psychology, human sexuality, vocational education, health education, family life, or other related subject areas.

 How to Shield Your District